-This programme of studies is designed for teachers, school administrators and people involved and / or interested in the educational processes.
-The main goal is the identification of future trends and the impacts in the way schools are organised for change.
+This programme of studies is designed for teachers, school administrators and people involved and/or interested in the educational processes.
+The main goal is the identification of future trends and the impacts in the way schools are organised for a change.
 Students will also discuss the centrality of questioning in the learning process, the role of the brain, the tensions between schooling and education, the building of sustainable schools, and the impact of social and political developments and expectations in education.
 This programme intends to challenge established concepts and practices in the fields of education.

 Applicants are required to attend an admission interview.
-Then, depending on their educational background, applicants may be required to complete prerequisite modules to fulfill essential foundation knowledge in selected fields in order to qualify for master’s degree studies.
+Then, depending on their educational background, applicants may be required to complete prerequisite modules to fulfil essential foundation knowledge in selected fields in order to qualify for master’s degree studies.

 This school offers programs in:

 Last updated January 29, 2018